IRC-SPHERE/sphere-challenge/README.md

-# SPHERE Challenge: Activity Recognition from Multimodal Sensor Data
+# SPHERE Challenge: Activity Recognition with Multimodal Sensor Data

 All use of the data must cite the following: